xho/Simple-Twitter-Shadowban-Checker/README.md

 Addendum

-Except as contained in this notice, the whole appllication and the name of the Christiano Presutti (@xho) shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorization from the X Consortium.
+Except as contained in this notice, the whole appllication and the name of the Christiano Presutti (@xho) shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorization from the author.